Developer Guide

 Enter a few successful commands in SunRez.
 Then check the command history with

-.
+history.
 Close the window. -

 Re-launch the app by double-clicking the jar file.
 Check the command history again with